Spinkhill

 Spinkhill is a small village in North East Derbyshire, England.
 It is approximately one mile south of the nearest town, Killamarsh, and half a mile north-east of Renishaw.

 It is home to the Church of the Immaculate Conception and its associated Catholic Primary School.
 Spinkhill is also home to Mount St Mary's College, a large private school.
-The village has strong historical links to the Roman Catholic Church via the Poles family.
+The village has historical links to the Roman Catholic Church via the Poles family.